raspberrypi/picamera2/README.md

 - To capture raw camera buffers, please see [`raw.py`](#rawpy).
 - For an example of how you might capture and stream h.264 video over the network, please check [`capture_stream.py`](#capture_streampy).
 - To capture a DNG and JPEG file concurrently (that is, the JPEG is made from the same raw data is the DNG), please look at [`capture_dng_and_jpeg.py`](#capture_dng_and_jpegpy).
+- Users wishing to capture mp4 files (rather than raw h.264 streams) should check out [`mp4_capture.py`](#mp4_capturepy).
+There's also an example showing how to record an audio stream.

 ### [capture_dng_and_jpeg.py](example/capture_dng_and_jpeg.py)